minicli/minicli/README.md

  - Part 4: [Introducing minicli: a microframework for CLI-centric PHP applications](https://dev.to/erikaheidi/introducing-minicli-a-microframework-for-cli-centric-php-applications-44ik)

 _Note: Minicli has evolved a lot since that series was initially written, but that was the base for what Minicli is today._

-## Created with Minicli

-- [Dolphin](https://github.com/do-community/dolphin) - a CLI tool for managing DigitalOcean servers with Ansible.